kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 ## Abstracting Selection Process as a Function

 In some cases, we want to abstract our selection process using a function.
-Recall that we can use function as an abstraction of some computation such as calculating speed, calculating cadence, etc. Similarly, we can create functions that returns a Boolean data for our selection process.
-For example, we can create the following functions for our example on average cadence of the week.
+Recall that we can use a function as an abstraction of some computation, such as calculating speed, calculating cadence, etc. Similarly, we can create functions that return a Boolean value for our selection process.
+For example, we can create the following functions for our example on the average cadence of the week:

-- `user_hits_target(user_value, target)` which checks if the user hits the target or not.
-- `has_small_difference(user_value, target)` which checks if the difference is small or not.
-We can use this to decide whether to modify the target or just display some encouraging message as in step 2.2 in the pseudocode above.
+user_hits_target(user_value, target) which checks if the user hits the target or not. has_small_difference(user_value, target) which checks if the difference is small or not.
+We can use this to decide whether to modify the target or just display some encouraging message, as in step 2.2 of the pseudocode above.

-In the two functions above, we need to return a Boolean data as the return value.
+In the two functions above, we need to return a Boolean value as the return value.
 Let's see how we can define those two functions.

 ```python
 def user_hits_target(user_value, target):